-- 'Regulatory notice 3: Regulation up to 31 July 2019 of providers that are currently designated for student support by the Secretary of State' (OfS 2018.13)4 - Regulatory notice 4: Regulation of newly registered providers up to 31 July 2019' (OfS 2018.14)5 - 33.
-All queries relating to other reportable events should be directed to regulation@officeforstudents.org.uk. - 34.
-The OfS provides further detail on information for students and staff about complaints with links to the Office of the Independent Adjudicator (OIA) for Higher Education and others6.
+- 32. See the following regulatory advice for further guidance: - Regulatory advice 16: Reportable events Guidance for registered providers (OfS 2021.44)3 Applies from 1 January 2022. - All queries relating to other reportable events should be directed to regulation@officeforstudents.org.uk. - 34.
+The OfS provides further detail on information for students and staff about complaints with links to the Office of the Independent Adjudicator (OIA) for Higher Education and others4.